Do you suspect you have a yeast infection after hysterectomy?

 2. Avoid harsh treatments:

 Harsh medicines or treatments irritate the vagina and disrupt the vaginal flora, making you susceptible to yeast infection.
-Avoid douching, strong medicines, vaginal sprays, and deodorants and opt for mild unscented products.
+Avoid vaginal douching, strong medicines, vaginal sprays, and deodorants and opt for mild unscented products.

 3. Take a probiotic supplement: